bitcoin/bitcoin/CONTRIBUTING.md

 ----------------------

-Most communication about vBitcoin Core development happens on Discord (https://discord.gg/wJZEjry), in the Discussion about code base improvements happens in GitHub issues and on pull requests.
+Most communication about BTCSQ Core development happens on Discord (https://discord.gg/wJZEjry), in the Discussion about code base improvements happens in GitHub issues and on pull requests.